Sequential Gaussian Avatars with Hierarchical Motion Context: Method

 where $\lambda$ is used to balance the weight of different losses. $\mathcal{L}_{mask}$~\cite{hu2024gauhuman} is an $L_{2}$ loss between the rendered $\alpha$ and human body mask.
-Additional details of the pipeline are provided in the supplementary material.
+Similar to~\cite{qian20243dgs}, we apply $\mathcal{L}_{isopos}$ and $\mathcal{L}_{isocov}$ to control the Gaussian primitive's position and covariance.
+Details are shown in the supplementary material.